 - Averted by the C1541 floppy drive which could go out of alignment with a funny look.
 Every 1541 owner ever knows the "BRAAAAAP" noise of a misaligned drive.

-- What Could Have Been: the C65 (a few prototypes of which got out into public hands when CBM was liquidated) was a huge step forward, essentially a 16-bit C64 with added memory.
-Too bad Commodore had the Amiga to promote.
-Also, the Commodore LCD, which never made it out of a few computer magazines and one or two trade shows.
+- What Could Have Been: the C65 (a few prototypes of which got out into public hands when CBM was liquidated) was a huge step forward, but it still was only 8 bit, alrought it outperformed graphically many 16bit computer.
+Also the parent company focused more on the Amiga system and the IBM PC clones.

 Original titles and Multi-Platform games that started here: